magento/merchdocs/src/customers/customer-account-manage.md

 1. When complete, click <span class="btn">Save</span>.

+### Add customer account

+1. In the grid page, click <span class="btn">Add New Customer</span>.

+1. Add the account related customer details:

+   - Associate to Website (in case if you have multisite installation) and set the website
+   - Allocate the Customer Group
+   - Select the checkbox if you are using VAT ID Validation and want to Disable Automatic Group Change Based on VAT ID.
+   -Write down the customer details in the required fields like **First Name**, **Last Name**, **Email**.
+   - Complete the optional details if needed.
+   - Enable **Send Welcome Email** from to the store view from which the Welcome email will be sent to the customer.
+If the store contains views for different languages, it will determine the language of the Welcome email.

+1. When prompted to confirm, click <span class="btn">Save Customer</span>.

 ### Delete customer accounts

 Deleted customer accounts cannot be restored.
 Information about customer activity and transactions is retained in the system.